Canonical Quantisation of Bound and Unbound WQFT: Classical theory

 Our first step is moving to a Hamiltonian description of the classical theory described by the action~\eqref{action}.
 This begins with the introduction of momentum variables associated with the bulk field $\phi(x)$ and the trajectory $x_i^\mu(\tau_i)$:

-where the dot denotes a time with respect to the global time coordinate $t=x^0$ on the bulk field $\phi$, whereas it denotes a derivative with respect to the proper time $\tau_i$ on the worldline variables.
+where the dot denotes differentiation with respect to the global time coordinate $t=x^0$ on the bulk field $\phi$, whereas it denotes a derivative with respect to the proper time $\tau_i$ on the worldline variables.
 The equations of motion~\eqref{EOMs} are then rendered as

 Each field is expanded around its own background value

 Our particular choices of the backgrounds $\bar{x}_i^\mu(\tau_i)$, $\bar{p}_i^\mu(\tau_i)$, $\bar{\phi}(x)$ and $\bar{\pi}(x)$ will depend on whether we are dealing with the free unbound motion (scattering) or with a non-trivial background solution, which can include both scattering and bound orbits.